ebrandi/FDD-book/content/chapters/part1/chapter-04.md

 1. **Return type** – what kind of value the function gives back to the caller.
 	* Example: `int` means the function will return an integer.
-	* If it doesn’t return anything, we use the keyword `void`.
+	* If it doesn't return anything, we use the keyword `void`.

 1. **Name** – a unique, descriptive label for your function, so you can call it later.
 	* Example: `read_temperature()` is much clearer than `rt()`.